With four multi-colour linocuts, and one single-colour tailpiece linocut, by Clare Melinsky

 Rampant Lions Press, 1989

-Designed and printed by Sebastian Carter at the Rampant Lions Press.
+Designed and printed by Sebastian Carter at the Rampant Lions Press, Cambridge, UK.

-Published in an edition of 500 copies, of which 20 are ‘specials’.
+Published in an edition of 480 standard copies and 20 specials.

 Why would I want a book about vegetable gardening?